sp649/sml/README.md

 my golang bindings (wip) [https://github.com/sp649/sml-go](https://github.com/sp649/sml-go)
 #### Whats its purpose?
 I think it will be good for config files, package manager packages, ect.
 I am trying to make it usable for those things.
+#### Why did you pick the unlicense license?
+I picked it because of FOSS, you dont have too but I would be very happy if when making bindings for sml you also use this license! :D

 ### Example:
 ```